Chariot

-A chariot is a type of cart driven by a charioteer, usually using horses to provide rapid motive power.
+A chariot is a type of vehicle similar to a cart, driven by a charioteer, usually using horses to provide rapid motive power.
 The oldest known chariots have been found in burials of the Sintashta culture in modern-day Chelyabinsk Oblast, Russia, dated to c.
-2000 BCE.
+1950–1880 BC and are depicted on cylinder seals from Central Anatolia in Kültepe dated to c.
+1900 BC.
 The critical invention that allowed the construction of light, horse-drawn chariots was the spoked wheel.

-The chariot was a fast, light, open, two-wheeled conveyance drawn by two or more horses that were hitched side by side, and was little more than a floor with a waist-high guard at the front and sides.
+The chariot was a fast, light, open, two-wheeled conveyance drawn by two or more equids (usually horses) that were hitched side by side, and was little more than a floor with a waist-high guard at the front and sides.
 It was initially used for ancient warfare during the Bronze and Iron Ages, but after its military capabilities had been superseded by light and heavy cavalries, chariots continued to be used for travel and transport, in processions, for games, and in races.

 Etymology

-The word "chariot" comes from the Latin term carrus, a loanword from Gaulish.
-In ancient Rome and some other ancient Mediterranean civilizations, a biga required two horses, a triga three, and a quadriga four.
+The word "chariot" comes from the Latin term carrus through French chariot, a loanword from Gaulish karros.

+In ancient Rome a biga described a chariot requiring two horses, a triga three, and a quadriga four.